HHS Made Some Progress Toward Compliance With the Geospatial Data Act

-HHS made some progress to comply with the GDA, but we identified certain covered agency responsibilities that HHS had yet to meet.
-Additionally, HHS had not maintained a departmentwide inventory of all geospatial data assets, as required by GDA section 759(b), and had not designated a senior agency official for geospatial information (SAOGI) in accordance with OMB guidance to Federal agencies.
+HHS made some progress toward compliance with the GDA, but we identified certain covered agency responsibilities that HHS had yet to meet.
+Additionally, HHS had not maintained a departmentwide inventory of all geospatial data assets, or accurately reported its achievements in implementing the GDA requirements, as required by GDA section 759(b).

-These conditions occurred because of the lack of departmentwide oversight and coordination in its implementation of geospatial-related responsibilities, requirements, policies, and activities.
-Additionally the Department's senior agency officials were not aware of the GDA and HHS's responsibilities mandated by the GDA.
+These conditions occurred because there was limited departmentwide oversight and coordination in its implementation of geospatial-related responsibilities, requirements, policies, and activities.
 These conditions contributed to HHS's noncompliance with the covered agency responsibilities established in the GDA.

 As a result, HHS is susceptible to inefficient and ineffective management of geospatial assets, which increases the risk of inconsistent efforts or inability to minimize the costs to acquire, manage, share, and use geospatial data, expertise, technology, and services.